brooklynrail/brooklynrail-platform/content/events/2020/12/a-tribute-to-ron-gorchov.md

 ---
 title: A Tribute to Ron Gorchov
-summary: "Yevgeniya Baras, Lisa Corinne Davis, Susan Crile, Odili Donald Odita, Joachim Pissarro, Ray Smith, Robert Storr.
-Moderated by Phong H. Bui.
-We'll conclude with a poetry reading from Lucía Hinojosa Gaxiola.    "
+summary: Join us for a tribute to artist Ron Gorchov with Yevgeniya Baras, Lisa Corinne Davis, Susan Crile, Odili Donald Odita, Joachim Pissarro, Ray Smith, Robert Storr.
+The panel will be moderated by Phong H. Bui.
+We'll conclude with a poetry reading from Lucía Hinojosa Gaxiola.
 people:
   - person: yevgeniya-baras
     event_bio: Yevgeniya Baras is an artist living and working in Brooklyn, NY.
 She